-The Company is also exposed to morbidity and mortality risk related to a single event, namely pandemics, natural catastrophic events or human-made disasters.
+The Company is exposed to morbidity and mortality risk including single events, namely pandemics, natural catastrophic events or human-made disasters.
 Geographical concentration of insured individuals could increase the severity of this risk.
-However, The Company's insured populations are geographically dispersed, thereby diversifying the exposure to pandemic and catastrophe risk.
+However, the Company's insured populations are geographically dispersed, thereby diversifying the exposure to pandemic and catastrophe risk.
 In addition, the Company limits its exposure to large claims arising from a catastrophe by purchasing reinsurance to cover losses due to a single catastrophic event exceeding a pre-determined level.